 Also, David Garbaldi’s book “Future Sounds” has a ton of great linear patterns that sound great as grooves and fills.
 Check Current Prices on Amazon

-Look for local-teachers in your area, or contact me for Skype lessons.
 A professional teacher can help you work through the seemingly endless possibilities to find the combinations that make you tick and that will put you on the path to greatness.
 The only thing left to do will be for you to put in the hard work.

 Practice singing drum fills, this will drastically improve your ability to execute them.
 Listen to drummers you admire and when you hear a drum fill, pause the song and try to replicate it with your voice.
-Often overlooked, this is a very important skill to develop, the ability to

 Think of your drum-fills as part of the overall groove and flow of the song.
 This will help to ensure that your ‘fills’ have purpose - power and articulation, rather than just being used to ‘fill a gap’.
 Drum fills have a musical function.

-Keeping a powerful sound with the drum fills also helps you keep in time with the song and will make them clear and memorable to the listening audience
+Keeping a powerful sound with the drum fills also helps you keep in time with the song and will make them clear and memorable to the listening audience.

 At the beginning stages it's important to copy your favourite drummers.
 Oh wait?
 You don't copy?
 You have your own style?
 If so then this article is not for you, and maybe you might be better suited a more technically-based concept, such as my permutation article.
 But if you are into emulating then congratulations, you've reached the first stage in taking it to the next level!